packistry/packistry/README.md

 ### Features

-- **Private Repository Support**: Keep your sensitive or proprietary packages secure by hosting them in private repositories.
+- **Private Repository Support**: Keep your proprietary packages secure by hosting them in private repositories.

 - **Token-Based Authentication**: Ensure secure access to your repositories with token-based authentication.
 This allows you to manage permissions for both users and automated systems (machines), providing granular control over who can view or modify your repositories.